ataudt/chromstaR/README.md

 chromstaR
 =========

 This package implements functions for combinatorial and differential analysis of ChIP-seq data.
 It includes uni- and multivariate peak-calling, export to genome browser viewable files, and functions for enrichment analyses.
-For a quick introduction in how to use the package, [read this](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf).
+For a quick introduction on how to use the package, [read this](https://github.com/ataudt/chromstaR/blob/master/vignettes/chromstaR.pdf).
 The method is described [here](http://biorxiv.org/content/early/2016/02/04/038612).

 Installation
 ------------